 Ensure our website pages are optimised for your browser or device by giving us technical information about the device or browser you are using Google cookies

-We use a third-party service to help maintain the security and performance of the The Ashfield Estate website.
+We use a third-party service to help maintain the security and performance of The Ashfield Estate's website.
 To deliver this service, it processes the IP addresses of visitors to the website.

 Should you choose to contact us using a contact form on our website or an email link, the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
-We use a third party service which encrypts the email content using SHA-2, 256-bit cryptography before being sent across the internet.
+We use a third-party service that encrypts the email content using SHA-2, 256-bit cryptography before being sent across the internet.
 The email content is then decrypted by our local computers and devices.

 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send is within the bounds of the law.